yodhsingh/yodhsingh/README.md

 ---

-## 🚀 About Me
+## About Me
 Passionate about using data and code to unlock insights and build useful applications.
-🌱 Currently exploring **Machine Learning, Flask apps, and Data Analysis**.
+Currently exploring ** DL/ML Architects like CNNs, RNNs, Transformers. **.
-🔭 Open to collaborations, internships, and projects!
+Open to collaborations, internships, and projects!

 ---